P79N6A/server/README.txt

 a HTTP interface to locally-cached mail and news, or a filesystem in general

 JSON format
-a mini-RDF in JSON with no blank-nodes or special-syntax literal datatypes/languages (just JSON-native types) despite the omissions, being able to trivially-implement in new languages is one advantage, as is reading thousands of files for a sub-second response via C/stdlib JSON-parser vs pure-ruby RDF-parsers, and a model allowing trivial "hash merge" into RAM without mapping/expansion/rewriting steps of JSON-LD (our predicate URIs are always fully expanded, no searching inside strings for base-URI prefixes etc)
+a mini-RDF in JSON with no blank-nodes or special-syntax literal-datatypes/languages (just JSON-native types) despite the omissions, being able to trivially-implement in new languages is one advantage, as is reading thousands of files for a sub-second response via C/stdlib JSON-parser vs pure-ruby RDF-parsers, and a model allowing trivial "hash merge" into RAM without mapping/expansion/rewriting steps of JSON-LD (our predicate URIs are always fully expanded, no searching inside strings for base-URI prefixes etc)

-REQUISITES (distro-specific names, yay. any platform that runs Ruby should work) Debian http://www.debian.org/ apt-get install ruby bundler libssl-dev libxml2-dev libxslt1-dev pkg-config python-pygments
+REQUISITES

-Voidlinux http://www.voidlinux.eu/
+Debian http://www.debian.org/
- xbps-install base-devel ruby ruby-devel libxml2-devel libxslt-devel source-highlight python-Pygments gem install bundler
+ apt-get install ruby bundler libssl-dev libxml2-dev libxslt1-dev pkg-config python-pygments Voidlinux http://www.voidlinux.eu/ xbps-install base-devel ruby ruby-devel libxml2-devel libxslt-devel source-highlight python-Pygments gem install bundler